sjp117/Undergrad_Projects/README.md

 - It contains a supplamentery document that guides through my analysis and visualization process.

 ### Statement of Purpose
-This contains my SOP (or personal statement) drafts for graduate school applications in tex format.
+This contains my SOP (or personal statement) drafts for graduate school applications in tex format and their pdf output.